mft2023/LibraryProject/README.md

     Blue-collar customers tend to return books late.
     Customers who work in the field of education and health tend to return books on time.
 - Book-realted factors: new_book_days (+), book price(+), pages(+).
-    An older book, a book with a higher price, and more pages tends to be returned late.
+    An older book (more days after published), a book with a higher price, and more pages tends to be returned late.
 ### Storytelling
 Except for the demographic factors, which the client cannot control, there are four reasons that cause late returns.
 First, it is not convenient for customers living away from libraries to return books.